Skip to content

 The SS Great Britain Trust, in collaboration with Arts Council England, conducted an art workshop on 12 December 2025, involving 100 students from five local schools in Bristol.
 The aim was to integrate history with artistic expression by using the SS Great Britain as a focal point for creativity.
 The workshop was valued at £10,000, covering materials, expert facilitators, and access to the historic site.
 Participating students explored the ship, learned about its historical voyages, and created art pieces inspired by their experience.

 The workshop provided a unique educational opportunity, allowing students to engage with history outside the traditional classroom setting.
-This initiative is part of a broader effort by the SS Great Britain Trust to utilise the ship as a learning platform.
 “The SS Great Britain is an excellent resource for interactive education,” noted Helen White, Education Coordinator at the trust.

 Programme Details